Nvidia Titan V for AI: 12GB HBM2 Worth It in 2026?

 Max model (Q4) ~14B (tight) ~14B (tight) ~32B ~32B

-vs Tesla P40 (~$150): This is the comparison that usually kills the Titan V recommendation.
-The P40 has 24GB of VRAM for less than half the price.
-Yes, it's slower — 347 GB/s vs 653 GB/s — but it can load 32B models that the Titan V literally cannot fit.
-For most AI builders, VRAM capacity matters more than speed.
-See our full P40 review.
+vs Tesla P40 (~$150): The comparison that usually kills the Titan V recommendation.
+The P40 has 24GB for less than half the price — slower per-token, but it loads 32B models the Titan V can't fit.
+See our P40 review.

 Pros